koayon/latex_template/README.md

 Much of this will probably make it into the first draft.
 In general outlining saves much time in the long run - having a P1, P2 --> C style argument written down in your first draft is typically useful.

-Outlining is also good because it helps the paper feel concrete
+Outlining is also good because it helps the paper feel concrete!

 Paper Timeline: